Jewish Municipality of Sarajevo: Il Kal Grande

-Il Kal Grande, a.k.a. the Templ (Veliki novi hram) was a Sephardic synagogue in Sarajevo, located in Branilaca Sarajeva street, today the Bosnian Cultural Center.
+Il Kal Grande, a.k.a. the Temple (Veliki novi hram) was a Sephardic synagogue in Sarajevo, located in Branilaca Sarajeva street, today the Bosnian Cultural Center.
 The construction of the Temple began on June 15, 1926, and ended on September 14, 1930, when the temple was consecrated.
 The architect was Rudolf Lubinski from Zagreb.
 The temple was built in the pseudo-Moorish style.
 This Jewish synagogue was characterized by an ellipsoid dome covered with copper, the third largest in Europe at the time.
 During the occupation in the Second World War, the Germans and Ustashas, looted and completely demolished the Temple, the archive, the rich library, the Jewish Museum and the Jewish town hall, which existed next to the temple.
 The temple was renovated and rebuilt in 1964, by Bosnian architect Ivan Štraus and donated to the city by the Jewish community.

 Tikun Hacot

 Tikun Hacot was a small synagogue located in Jaroslava Černija Street, which the Sephardim called La kaleža di lus Ashkenazim (Ashken Street).
 It was opened at the end of the 19th century, in a residential building.
 It ceased to operate at the beginning of the Second World War.
 Tikun hacot is a Kabbalistic term.
 "Tikun" is a Hebrew word meaning "correction" or "restoration".
 It is also a mystical term, which signifies the establishment of true order and unity.
 "Hacot" is also the Hebrew word for "midnight".
 According to tradition, God fills the cup with tears every time at midnight, so when the cup is full, the Messiah will come.
 The pious Sarajevo Jews gathered around the "Tikun Hacot" synagogue, got up at midnight, uttered lamentations called "kinot" and wept, helping to fill the cup.